Respite Offers a Break for Caregivers and Those They Support

 “Putting the needs of everyone else before your own may solve an immediate stress; however, in the long-term, it can lead to increased anxiety, frustration, overwhelming feelings, resentment, depression, burnout, and even illness.
 Whether you think of yourself as a caregiver or not, these are all signs of caregiver stress.”

 Finding an appropriate respite service and organizing payment can feel challenging.
-This article provides guidance to simplify the steps.
+This article offers guidance to simplify the steps.

 Check standards and safety measures

-When researching a respite agency, caregivers can assess whether the agency meets standards and is following appropriate safety measures, especially during the COVID-19 pandemic.
+When researching a respite agency, caregivers can check whether the agency meets standards and is following appropriate safety measures.

 Lifespan Respite Washington provides a checklist with questions to consider.
 Here are a few examples: